Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 9. Sandwich ice cream between 2 cookies.

-10. Enjoy now or wrap with plastic wrap and save for later!
+10. Enjoy now, or wrap with plastic wrap and save for later!

 Protein Ice Cream

-After a workout, we should be prioritizing our protein intake and our carbohydrate intake, but regular ice cream doesn’t fit the bill in the protein department.
-That’s why we’ve created protein ice cream that gives us the ice cream consistency that we love but with enough protein to fuel muscle repair & growth.
+That’s why I’ve created protein ice cream that gives you the ice cream consistency you love but with enough protein to fuel muscle repair & growth.

-Makes 1 to 2 servings
+Makes one to two servings

-• Divding into 2 servings: 216 Calories with 21g Carbs, 27g Protein, and 5g Fat
+• Dividing into two servings: 216 Calories with 21g Carbs, 27g Protein, and 5g Fat

 • For the whole batch: 432 Calories with 41g Carbs, 54g Protein, and 10g Fat